shaik1002/biggitlabbomb/doc/user/okrs.md

    for `Type = key_result`.
 1. Select the title of a key result from the list.

-Alternatively, you can access a key result from the **Child items** section in its parent's objective.
+Alternatively, you can access a key result from the **Child objectives and key results** section in its parent's objective.

 ## Edit title and description